Announcing large disk sizes of up to 4 TB for Azure IaaS VMs

 |Disk IOPS||7,500 IOPS||7,500 IOPS||Up to 500 IOPS||Up to 500 IOPS|

 |Disk Bandwidth||250 MBps||250 MBps||Up to 60 MBps||Up to 60 MBps|

 You can create a larger disk or resize existing disks to larger disk sizes with your existing Azure tools through Azure Resource Manager (ARM).
-We have also lit up Azure Portal support for larger disks.
+We have also lit up Azure Portal support for larger disks in global regions.
+Portal support for sovereign clouds will be enabled by the end of July 2017.
 To upload VHD file of more than 1TB as page blob or unmanaged disks, use the latest released toolsets.
 Azure Backup and Azure Site Recovery support for larger disks is coming soon.

 Smaller Premium Managed Disks (32 GB and 64 GB) for cost efficiency